Click here to listen to a reading of this blog:

 I haven’t written a review on a recipe book before, but this one is a must.

-Having received Gluten is my BITCH from my other half as a present last year, I was firstly excited to read some more gluten free recipes, but was soon also delighted by the humorous commentary it’s delivered with.
-You see, April Peveteaux has written a book that combines recipes with memoirs, rants and ramblings of all that is being allergic to or otherwise angry at gluten.
+Having received Gluten is my BITCH from Adam (my husband) as a present last year, I was firstly excited to read some more gluten-free recipes, but was soon also delighted by the humorous commentary it’s delivered with.
+You see, April Peveteaux has written a book that combines recipes with memoirs, rants and ramblings of all that is being coeliac, sensitive to or otherwise angry at gluten.

 I may reference back to this book and what I’ve learnt from it throughout my blog posts.